PerlAlien/Alien-Role-Dino/README.md

 - Your Alien becomes a run-time dependency.

-    When you link an XS module with a static library it gets added into the DLL or `.so` file that the Perl toolchain produces.
+    When you link your `Foo::XS` module with a static library from `Alien::libfoo` it gets added into the DLL or `.so` file that the Perl toolchain produces.
 That means when you later use it, it doesn't need anything else.
-When you try to do the same thing with a dynamic library, you need that dynamic library, which is stored in a share directory of the Alien.
+When you try to do the same thing with a dynamic library, you need that dynamic library, which is stored in a share directory of `Alien::libfoo`.

-    For people who install out of CPAN this is probably not a big deal, but for operating system vendors (the people who integrate Perl modules into their operating system), it is a hassle because now you need this big build tool with extra dependencies just to load an XS module.
+    For people who install out of CPAN this is probably not a big deal, but for operating system vendors (the people who integrate Perl modules into their operating system), it is a hassle because now you need this big build tool [Alien::Build](https://metacpan.org/pod/Alien::Build) and the alien `Alien::libfoo` with extra dependencies during runtime.
+Normally you wouldn't need those packages installed for end-user use.

 - Upgrades can and will break your XS module.

-    Again, when your alien builds a static library and it gets linked into your XS DLL or `.so` file, it doesn't need the original library anymore.
-If you are using a dynamic library and you do the same thing it works today, but say tomorrow you upgrade `Alien::libfoo` and it replaces the DLL or `.so` file with an incompatible API or ABI?
-Now your XS module has stopped working!
+    Again, when `Alien::libfoo` builds a static library and it gets linked into a DLL or `.so` for `Foo::XS`, it doesn't need the original library anymore.
+If you are using a dynamic library and you do the same thing it maybe works today, but say tomorrow you upgrade `Alien::libfoo` and it replaces the DLL or `.so` file with an incompatible API or ABI?
+Now your `Foo::XS` module has stopped working!

 - Dynamic libraries are not portable